 Thomas Munro was 58 years old when Petroleum is discovered in Titusville, Pennsylvania leading to the world's first commercially successful oil well.
 Petroleum is a naturally occurring, yellow-to-black liquid found in geological formations beneath the Earth's surface.
 It is commonly refined into various types of fuels.
 Components of petroleum are separated using a technique called fractional distillation, i.e. separation of a liquid mixture into fractions differing in boiling point by means of distillation, typically using a fractionating column.

-Thomas Munro was 61 years old when U.S. President Abraham Lincoln issued the Emancipation Proclamation, declaring the freedom of all slaves in Confederate territory by January 1, 1863.
+Thomas Munro was 59 years old when Abraham Lincoln is elected as the 16th President of United States.
 Abraham Lincoln was an American statesman and lawyer who served as the 16th President of the United States from March 1861 until his assassination in April 1865.
 Lincoln led the United States through the American Civil War—its bloodiest war and perhaps its greatest moral, constitutional, and political crisis.
 In doing so, he preserved the Union, abolished slavery, strengthened the federal government, and modernized the economy.